Sonar (comics): Second Sonar

 An unnamed incarnation of Sonar appears in Doom Patrol (vol. 2) #6.

 Third Sonar

 The third Sonar, Green Lantern (vol. 3) #67, art by Paul Pelletier.

-The third Sonar is Bito Wladon's son, Bito Wladon Jr. He possesses cybnetic enhancements that give him the innate ability to manipulate sound.
+The third Sonar is alleged to be Bito Wladon's son, Bito Wladon Jr. Sonar first appears in Keystone City, where he fights Flash.
+The battle is brief, with Sonar fleeing from Keystone to find a larger city to conquer.
+Sonar later arrives in New York City and uses the sounds of Manhattan against Kyle Rayner.
+Sonar is defeated when the Flash causes him to accelerate faster than sound.

 Powers and abilities

-Wladon carries a Sonic Sceptre, a device that enables him to absorb sound, which he can also use to fly, project illusions, fire sonic attacks, and telekinetically manipulate objects.
+Bito Wladon carries a Sonic Sceptre, a device that enables him to absorb sound, which he can also use to fly, project illusions, fire sonic attacks, and telekinetically manipulate objects.

-Wladon Jr. is cybernetically enhanced to harness ambient sound and use for his own purposes.
+The third Sonar is cybernetically enhanced to harness ambient sound and use for his own purposes.
 He usually attacks by firing sonic blasts.